 - Write out your testimony.
 It is good practice to know what you are going to say ahead of time.
 If you are testifying as a member of LaCAN, your Leader will submit your story to the DD Council staff.
 Staff will assist you in emphasizing the most critical elements of your story and offer other advice on how to maximize your impact.
 Click here for How to Write Your Story.

 - Practice.
-While you should have a written copy of what you want to say, try not to read your testimony.
-Practice until you feel comfortable enough to speak from your heart.
+While you should have a written copy of what you want to say, practice it until you feel comfortable enough to speak from your heart and look up from the page, connecting with the legislators.

 - Print copies of your testimony for the committee.
 Meetings may last for several hours.
 Legislators may leave and re-enter a room if they are scheduled to be in multiple committees.
 It is a good idea to have a written copy to provide to those who may miss your actual testimony or to serve as future reference for those in attendance.
 If you are testifying as a member of LaCAN, copies will be made by DD Council staff on your behalf.